Trump says Capital Gazette shooting 'shocked the conscience of our nation'

 Trump ignored shouted questions about the attack from reporters at the White House on Thursday.

-The suspected shooter’s apparent motive was apparently based on a personal vendetta he had with the newspaper for covering his arrest on harassment charges, though experts noted Thursday the increasing rancor journalists have confronted on the job.
+The shooting suspect's apparent motive was a personal vendetta he had with the newspaper for covering his arrest on harassment charges, though experts noted Thursday the increasing rancor journalists have confronted on the job.

-Earlier this week, Trump, who often uses the term "fake news" to denounce journalists for coverage critical of him, called the press "the enemy of the people" at a South Carolina rally on Monday.
+Earlier this week, Trump, who often uses the term "fake news" to denounce journalists for coverage critical of him, called the press "the enemy of the people" at a South Carolina rally.
 He has used that phrase several times over the course of his presidency in speeches and on Twitter.

-The shocking attack on an American newsroom stunned the country, where reporters at the paper described the incident in real time and later prompted local police across the country to send officers to news organizations as a precaution.
+The shocking attack on an American newsroom stunned the country.
+Reporters at the paper described the incident in real time and prompted police forces across the country to send officers to news organizations as a precaution.

 Phil Davis, a Gazette crime reporter who was in the office at the time of the shooting, recounted the experience on Twitter.